kaycebasques/technicalwriting.dev/searchboxes.rst

 * What should happen when I type stuff into the search box?
 * What should the search results page look like?

-See :ref:`methodology` for background on my research approach.
+See :ref:`methodology` for background, biases, etc.

-I conducted this research in February 2024.

 -------
 Summary
 -------

+Summary of patterns I saw in the sampled websites:

+* Most sites have a search box.
+A few don't.
 * The search box is usually in the header.
 The position within the header varies.
 Some sites have it in the center.
-Others have it on the right.
-None had it on the left.
+Others have it far to the right.
+  None had it far to the left.
 Some have it take up the entire header.
 * Most sites keep the position of the search box consistent across pages.
-* Not all sites put an icon in their search box, but when they do, it's **always** a magnifying glass.
+* Not all sites put an icon in their search box, but when they do, it's *always* a magnifying glass.
-* The placeholder text varies a lot.
-Some search boxes have no placeholder text.
-The single word ``Search`` is the greatest common denominator.
+* Some sites use placeholder text, other's don't.
+When there is placeholder text, the word ``Search`` is always present.
-* Search boxes often expand when you focus them.
+* Search boxes often expand when focused.
-* Results are usually shown immediately after typing.
+* Results are usually shown immediately after typing i.e. no need to press :kbd:`Enter` to see results.
+* It's common for an ``X`` icon to show up in the search box after text has been entered.
 * Some sites only surface results through modals i.e. they don't have dedicated search results pages.
-* The keyboard shortcut used for accessing the search box is not standardized.
-  Some sites use :kbd:`S`, others use :kbd:`/`, etc.
+* The keyboard shortcut used for accessing the search box is all over the place.
+Some sites use :kbd:`S`, others use a forward slash (:kbd:`/`), etc.
 * There seems to be a lot of variety in search algorithms.
-Some sites seem to only check the doc title.
+Some sites seem to only match the query against doc titles.
 Others check both the title and content.
-Others use popularity as a ranking signal.
+Others factor in popularity as a signal.
+* Most search results pages resemble Google Search results pages.
+A couple were presented like tables.

 --------------
 Field research